Physician Assistant (B.S./M.S.)

 Seton Hill's Combined Bachelor of Science/Master of Science in Physician Assistant

-As an incoming Seton Hill freshman, this five year combined program gives you the opportunity to earn both a Bachelor of Science and a Master of Science in only five years.
+As an incoming Seton Hill freshman, this five-year combined program gives you the opportunity to earn both a Bachelor of Science and a Master of Science in only five years.
 You would complete math, science and behavioral science course prerequisites, along with the core liberal arts degree requirements, in your first two and a half years of study.
 You would then enter the graduate phase of the program, consisting of 15 months of intensive course work followed by 12 months of full-time supervised clinical experiences (rotations).
-Upon successful completion of both phases, you will receive both the Bachelor of Science and the Master of Science in Physician Assistant from Seton Hill.
+The degree of Bachelor in Medical Studies will be conferred after completion of the Spring II semester of the graduate portion of the program.
+The Master of Science in Physician Assistant will be conferred after successful completion of the graduate portion of the program.

 Your Career as a Physician Assistant